 This series puts first-year students in front of nationally renowned scholars, scientists, and civic leaders.

-The School of Undergraduate Studies assembles a list of lectures that you may count for the Fall 2014 Signature Course University Lecture Series requirement.
-We will update the list continuously, and we welcome your suggestions/additions.
-Video recordings of the Fall 2013 Lectures are also available on this site.
+The School of Undergraduate Studies assembles a list of events that you may count for the Fall 2014 Signature Course University Lecture Series requirement.
+We will update the list continuously, and we welcome suggestions/additions.

 Monday, September 29